otrv4/otrv4/otrv4.md

 message into a number of fragments.
 This section describes the format for the fragments.

-OTRv4 has the same message fragmentation as OTRv3 without compatibility with version 2.
-This means that fragmentation is performed in OTRv4 in the same way as specified in OTRv3: the format is the same but, in order to deal with the message, reassemble should finish.
+OTRv4 has the same message fragmentation as OTRv3, without compatibility with OTRv2.
+This means that OTRv4 and OTRv3 perform fragmentation in the same way, with the same format.
+Thus, message parsing should happen after the message has been reassembled.

 All OTRv4 clients must be able to assemble received fragments, but performing fragmentation on outgoing messages is optional.